methal-project/FETE/README.md

 You can also cite a related publication:

 - Ruiz Fabo, Pablo, Bernhard, Delphine, Briand, Andrew & Werner, Carole.
-(Accepted).
+(2024).
 Computational drama analysis from almost zero electronic text: The case of Alsatian theater.
-To appear in (working title and editor list) Andresen, Melanie, Krautter, Benjamin, Pagel, Janis & Reiter, Nils. _Computational Drama Analysis: Reflecting Methods and Interpretations_. https://univoak.eu/islandora/object/islandora:157880
+To appear in Andresen, Melanie & Reiter, Nils (eds.). _Computational Drama Analysis: Reflecting Methods and Interpretations_.
+Preprint at https://univoak.eu/islandora/object/islandora:157880